smauermann/do-k8s-challenge-2021/README.md

 ## Bootstrap
 0. Clone the repo.
 1. Setup a Terraform (TF) Cloud account.
 TF Cloud is free for individuals and highly recommended to set up.
 It offers remote state storage and a TF execution environment.
 You can chose to use the remote state storage alone without running TF commands in the cloud.
-2. [Optional] Install [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the DigitalOcean CLI tool.
+2. Install [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the DigitalOcean CLI tool.
 With this we can easily obtain the kubeconfig for our Kubernetes cluster.

 ### Infrastructure
 1. Modify the Terraform (TF) Cloud organisation in `infra/providers.tf`.
 Your org will likely have a different name than mine.